Jill Duggar Gets Romanced With Hot Anniversary Date At The Movies Without The Kids

 “I know it isn’t easy, but I’m beyond grateful for the investment you’re making in our home and the lives of our children.
 It doesn’t go unnoticed.
 After a long day, I look forward to going home because of the haven you have made it.
 Because of your hard work, our home is a place that’s energizing rather than draining, and I know that’s a rare thing in the society we live in.”

 It seems that the Dillards have kept up with their social media now that they are no longer involved with TLC.
 They have in fact been quite active on both Twitter and Instagram recently.
-In the past, Derick has brought much controversy with his posts, but lately it has been more of sharing his family moments with Jill and the boys.
+In the past, Derick has brought much controversy with his posts, but lately, it has been more of sharing his family moments with Jill and the boys.